Syllabus for MAR-306

 Another way to access business database articles is through the New Jersey State Library.
 A library card—free to Thomas Edison State College students, staff, and mentors—is needed to access databases remotely.
 To obtain a library card, please go to

 The textbook publisher provides free access to the textbook's companion Web site (http://wps.prenhall.com/bp_laudon_ecommerce_5/).
 This site provides resources for additional learning and links to Web sites for the study of e-commerce topics.
 When you reach the site, click the chapter you are studying.
 For each chapter, you may find the self-study quiz helpful.
 Other general information that can be located from each chapter includes links to tech tutorials and links to companies' Web sites (under More Resources).
 The site also provides some suggestions for preparing a business plan.

 A Note about Online Research and Documentation

 A lot of information is available on the World Wide Web, but, as you probably have already discovered, not everything you find and read on the Web is accurate, reputable, and reliable.
 In searching the Web for information, you must exercise discrimination.

-Besides using an Internet search engine such as Google (www.Google.com) to find information on the Web, consider searching for suitable articles in one of the full-text databases available through VALE, the New Jersey Virtual Academic Library Environment.
+Besides using an Internet search engine such as Google (www.Google.com) to find information on the Web, consider searching for suitable articles in one of the full-text databases available through the myEdison portal.